Business

 BAAs may be completely foreign to you, but you shouldn’t worry if you’ve never worked with them.

-Is a BAA Necessary?
+Is a BAA necessary?

 Having a BAA is not essential to run your private practice, however your business attorney will likely ask for you to request one.
 They want to ensure that you have all of the legal paperwork in place to protect you, your clients and your business.